Zulfikar family

-Overview, history and name
+History

 Sources indicate that family's last name 'Zulfikar' came as a reference to the Zulfiqar sword of Muhammad.
 In legend, Muhammad asked God to give him a sword, and granted it to Ali to replace his old broken sword.
 This sword is of a high value to the Muslim world.

 Sources indicate that the Zulfikar family was already well established in Cairo by the late 16th century.
 Many elders thereof held the title of prince, pasha, bey or hanim in the Mamluk era.
 Also sources indicate that other Zulfikars sat on the Majlis created by Ibrahim Pasha.

 Ahmed Pasha Zulfikar is widely considered to be the modern founding father of the family.
 On the occasion of the 1952 Egyptian revolution, the Zulfikar family contributed in fighting against the British occupation, with many members in the Egyptian Armed Forces and the Egyptian National Police during the period.
 The influence of the family on Egyptian culture, literature, academia, and art was fundamental.